An example of research created by our Mathematics and Statistics Cohort:

 - $10,000.00 stipend to four UMBC students!

-- International Research – University of Florida Deadline: FEB 15
+- International Research – University of Florida Deadline: JAN 15 (Applications still accepted until all positions are filled)

 - NASA (Includes opportunities for non-citizens)